 Each region of our amazing country reflects its vast traditions, culture, and joy.
-One of the reasons why every Peruvian is proud is because our food is gaining more adherents and fans worldwide.
-It’s believed that the best places to try Peruvian food are Lima, the capital, Arequipa, and “el norte” (north area cities such as Trujillo, Chiclayo, or Piura).
-We can say each region in Peru has its own traditional food.
-So, this time we’ll focus on Cusco food.
+One of the reasons why every Peruvian is proud is that our food is gaining more adherents and fans worldwide.

-Cusco, the city where this blog is written, is popular for its sites, attractions, museums, and Machu Picchu.
-Due to Cusco’s popularity in these fields, some people may think that food is not a “cusqueños” (Cusco citizens’) strong point.
-We, as cusqueños, we’ll show you the opposite in the following lines.
+Likewise, we, as cusqueños, ’ll show you the opposite in the following lines.
 We’ll share some delicious food (and more) and tell you why you must try them in the ancient capital of the Incas.
 Buen Provecho!.
 Buen Provecho!

 Chicharron

-After the Spaniards’ contest, unknown products, techniques, and animals arrived in Peru.
+To begin with, after the Spaniards’ contest, unknown products, techniques, and animals arrived in Peru.
 Among them is the pig, which began to be a useful part of Peruvian cuisine.
-Peruvian chicharrón varies by region, but, it is basically a piece of pork, fried after being marinated in spices and chicha de jora.

-The result is a tender, juicy pork, accompanied by cusqueño potatoes, salad, and sauces like the “uchucuta” (Cusco traditional sauce with a light spicy tone).
+So, the result is a tender, juicy pork, accompanied by cusqueño potatoes, salad, and sauces like the “uchucuta” (Cusco traditional sauce with a light spicy tone).
 We can mention as well that Chicharron is an essential Peruvian dish.

-Quinoa is an Andean grain that the Incas considered sacred.
+Then, we have Quinoa, an Andean grain that the Incas considered sacred.
 The United Nations declared 2013 to be “the International Year of Quinoa” in honor of its great nutritional value.
-It contains twice as much protein as rice and barley, making it an excellent source of calcium, magnesium, and zinc.

 “Quinoa Soup” contains meat, vegetables, and the main ingredient, quinoa.
 The result is a warm, substantial, and healthy soup that you must try during your stay here.